bridgecrew-perf4/kata-terraform/docs/exercises.md

 * test      :   check       :   Check that the first 2 files have different content to the second two

 ### Acceptance
-* Given i have ran apply the first time
-* and set content to "FIRST RUN"
+* Test : Set content to "FIRST RUN", $terraform apply, provide the value with 2
-* and provided 2 for file_count
-* I can see that 2 files have been generated with the same content

-* Given that i have changed the content in the config to "SECOND RUN"
-* When i run apply a second time
-* and supply 4 as the file_count
-* I can see that there are now 4 files:
-    * 2 with the content "FIRST RUN"
+    * 2 files are generated with "FIRST RUN"

+* Test : Update content to "SECOND RUN", $terraform apply, provide the value with 4
-    * 2 with the content "SECOND RUN"
+    * 2 files more files are generated with the value "SECOND RUN"

+* Test : Filename => Content
+    * output/0.txt => FIRST RUN
+    * output/1.txt => FIRST RUN
+    * output/2.txt => SECOND RUN
+    * output/3.txt => SECOND RUN

 ## C) Taint
 * config    :   local_file      :   Change the content to be "THIRD RUN"